Paella

 Pro Tips

-- Reheat gently with a splash of broth to restore moisture without drying out the rice
+- Reheat gently with small amount of broth or water to restore moisture

 Origin & Heritage